pablodm00/siot_weather/README.md

 if you only want to check the code in <>.ipynb: skip the first 5 cells, uncomment the first line in cell 6 and run from there.

+note: wifi passwords, api keys and other sensible data has been censored as the repository is publicly available